What is a teacher-led school?

 the a-z of teacher led

-Takes care of communications, financial responsibilities, human resources, every day running of the school, admissions, on-site support for teachers and students.
+Takes care of communications, financial responsibilities, human resources, curriculum development, every day running of the school, on-site support for teachers and students, and acts as the liaison between staff and the Board.

-Front office support, communications support, every day running of the school, on-site support for teachers and students.
+Front office support, communications support, admissions and enrollment, every day running of the school, on-site support for teachers and students.

 board of directors

-Our board is responsible for financial oversight and fundraising.
+Our board is comprised of DMS parents, and is responsible for financial oversight and fundraising.

 Part of the teaching team; supports Lead Teacher in class management and curriculum implementation.